 Having the baby in your arms after pregnancy gives you immense satisfaction.
 But it brings in a number of new responsibilities, which could be overwhelming.
 The stress and anxiety can be taxing and lead you into depression.

 No wonder there are several depression drugs available in the market to help you deal with the condition.
-Zoloft is one such drug that treats depression and anxiety, helping manage the chemical balance of the brain.
+Zoloft is one such drug that treats depression (and anxiety X), helping manage the chemical balance of the brain.
 A prescribed dosage of the antidepressant controls mood disorders and helps lead a normal lifestyle.

 What Is Zoloft (Sertraline)?